isabella-gomes/Data-JPUA/README.md

 This code is licensed under the GPLv2 license.
 If you use this code in any way for research that results in publications, please cite the above article.

-# Software and harware requirements
+# Software and hardware requirements

 The code has been tested in MATLAB 2020a.